-The College of Engineering is about to undergo the first of two phases of renovations to deliver modern, efficient and collaborative spaces designed specifically for engineers.
+The College of Engineering is engaging in the first of two phases of renovations to deliver modern, efficient and collaborative spaces designed specifically for engineers.

-To best accommodate the needs of a growing student body, a group of student leadership, staff, faculty and architects collaborated to design upgrades to the Science & Engineering Library (SEL), the second floor machine shop and the first floor “Fishbowl” space to be more efficient and flexible while adding expanded technologies.
+To best accommodate the needs of a growing student body, a group of student leadership, staff, faculty and architects collaborated to design upgrades to the Science & Engineering Library (SEL) and room 102—the first floor “Fishbowl” space—to be more efficient and flexible while adding expanded technologies.

-The expansion is expected to happen in two phases: phase one will happen over Summer 2018, with phase two completed in early Spring 2019.
-The Fishbowl is slated for completion before the Fall semester while the second floor SEL will be temporarily closed so the space can be remodeled and retrofitted with new technologies.
+The expansion is expected to happen in two phases, with room 102 slated for completion prior to the closure of the second floor SEL, so both can be remodeled and retrofitted with new technologies.

 The upgrades will include new technology and equipment, virtual reality stations, tool checkout, a microfabrication glove box, benchtop 3D printing and light prototyping space, aerial robotics flight zones, sinks, grounded electronics stations, new A/V equipment and PCB cutters.